 3GPP has specified a wide range of aerial features, activated through an "aerial subscription".
 Three types of C2 communications have been defined for R17, in TS.22.125:

-Direct C2 communications (when the UAV controller and UAV establish a direct C2 link to communicate with each other)
+Direct C2 communications (when the UAV controller and UAV establish a direct C2 link to communicate with each other);

-Network-Assisted C2 communications (when the UAV controller and UAV communicate with each other via 5G network)
+Network-Assisted C2 communications (when the UAV controller and UAV communicate with each other via 5G network);

-UTM-Navigated C2 communication (for pre-scheduled autonomous flights)
+UTM-Navigated C2 communication (for pre-scheduled autonomous flights).

 3GPP features for Network-Assisted C2 communications and UTM-Navigated C2 communication mostly cover Beyond Visual Line-of-Sight (BVLoS) UAV operations, and Direct C2 communications are constrained by their radio coverage range, which is generally much wider than the VLoS constraints imposed by airspace authorities.